GRY8/dasom/README.md

 # Portfolio Project

 Making a cost-free, easily manageable site by using Notion and Github.

-Special thx to Notion Embed.
+//Special thx to Notion Embed.